• Skip to primary navigation

 Can I freeze chili?

 Yes!
-Just let the chili thoroughly cool, transfer to a freezer-safe sealable bag and freeze it flat.
+Just let the chili thoroughly cool, transfer it to a freezer-safe sealable bag, and freeze it flat.

-Resealable bags makes it easier to portion leftovers for the amount you would like to eat and easier to defrost than in a larger container.
+Resealable bags make it easier to portion leftovers for the amount you would like to eat and easier to defrost than in a larger container.

 Don’t forget to label and date it.
 It should remain good for 4 to 6 months.